-Tortola, the British Virgin Islands’ biggest and central island, has legendarily beautiful soft white-sand beaches, lush green mountains, and sheltered, yacht-filled harbors.
+Tortola, the British Virgin Islands’ biggest and central island, has legendarily beautiful soft white-sand beaches, as well as lush green mountains, and sheltered, yacht-filled harbors.
 Many yacht charter companies have their main bases on this island.
 From here, you’ll begin your Tortola Yacht Charter exploring the British Virgin Islands.

 Tortola is warm year-round.
 The winter months are comfortable with low humidity and rainfall.
 We recommend a windbreaker or sweater when sailing during December – March.
-While July, August and September are the hottest months.
+July, August, and September are the hottest months.
 Hurricane season is June through November.

 Things to see and do